Golovin-Andrey/xiaomi-mi-13-ubuntu/README.md

 exit
 ```
 * NVIDIA blob, I used version 370, but 367 is stable
+> Warning: Don't do  it on Debian.
+Use How-to for NVIDIA driver from official wiki
 ```
 sudo add-apt-repository ppa:graphics-drivers/ppa
 sudo apt update